thefinn93/buildbot/master/docs/manual/cfg-wwwhooks.rst

 The ``/change_hook`` url is a magic URL which will accept HTTP requests and translate them into changes for buildbot.
 Implementations (such as a trivial json-based endpoint and a GitHub implementation) can be found in :src:`master/buildbot/www/hooks`.
-The format of the url is :samp:`/change_hook/{DIALECT}` where DIALECT is a package within the hooks directory.
+The format of the url is :samp:`/change_hook/HOOKNAME` where HOOKNAME the name you gave the hook in the config, generally the same as the dialect.
-Change_hook is disabled by default and each DIALECT has to be enabled separately, for security reasons

 An example www configuration line which enables change_hook and two DIALECTS:

 .. code-block:: python
+    from buildbot.www import hooks

     c['www'] = dict(
         change_hook_dialects={
-                              'base': True,
+                              'base': hooks.BaseChangeHook(),
-                              'somehook': {'option1':True,
+                              'somehook': hooks.SomeChangeHook({'option1':True, 'option2':False})
-                                           'option2':False}}))
+                              }))

-Within the www config dictionary arguments, the ``change_hook`` key enables/disables the module and ``change_hook_dialects`` whitelists DIALECTs where the keys are the module names and the values are optional arguments which will be passed to the hooks.
+Within the www config dictionary arguments, the ``change_hook`` key enables/disables the module and ``change_hook_dialects`` enables dialects where the keys are the change hook name and the value is a ChangeHook object.

 The :file:`post_build_request.py` script in :file:`master/contrib` allows for the submission of an arbitrary change request.
 Run :command:`post_build_request.py --help` for more information.